awiteckzb/multi_snake_ppo/README.md

 I mainly did this just so I can get a better understanding of how PPO works at a technical level.
 Nothing super groundbreaking in this repo but it may be a good resource for someone looking to implement PPO from scratch.

-If you wanna talk about RL/collab on a project, feel free to reach out to me on [X](https://x.com/aidanwiteck).
+If you wanna talk about RL/collab on a project, reach out to me on [X](https://x.com/aidanwiteck).

 ## Usage